gradientzoo/python-gradientzoo/README.md

 [![Documentation Status](https://readthedocs.org/projects/python-gradientzoo/badge/?version=latest)](http://python-gradientzoo.readthedocs.org/en/latest/?badge=latest)

-This is a Python library for Gradientzoo's API - Version and share your trained neural network models.
+This is a Python library for Gradientzoo's API.
 Loading a pre-trained neural network is easy with Gradientzoo.
 Here's how easy it is to load a model with Tensorflow (full example below):

 ```python
 import tensorflow as tf